ThinkRedstone/Campaign/_sources/adventure/chapter_3_1.rst.txt

 arising the latter's suspicion, compounding with Lorenzo's knowledge of Th'els mysterious interactions with the Order of Blades.
 Th'el also wanted to talk with :ref:`Bharmore Noblechest` or :ref:`Aymer Eilcan` regarding magical tattos.
+Th'el also sent a letter to Aton-Ka's church.

 Tuesday, 1
 ----------